 4. Choose soft sole shoes

-Kids seem to universally abhor hard sole shoes but have a soft spot for soft soles.
+Kids seem to universally abhor hard sole shoes but have a soft spot for soft sole baby shoes.
 It’s probably something to do with the sock-like cosiness of soft soles – if I could get away with walking around everywhere in my socks, I’d throw out my shoe collection altogether … OK, maybe that’s taking it a step too far.

 But it does seem that many kids find soft sole shoes easier to wear.
 They give kids greater flexibility and mimic barefoot movement, making them a comfortable intermediary between barefoot and the harder soled shoes they’ll start wearing later on.

 At the end of the day, you’ve got to ask yourself: Is it really worth it?
 After all, barefoot is still best for a developing child.